softwaremill/jekyll-softwaremill/_posts/company/2015-05-26-comparing-akka-stream-scalaz-stream.md

 These components can be also combined into more complex shapes using `Graph`s, with any number of inputs and outputs.
 In graphs, we can use split and merge elements to attach multiple sources, multiple sinks, or to process elements in parallel.
 We can also build bigger graphs from smaller ones (as long as they are partial - have some input/outputs).
 In fact, in akka-stream everything is a partial flow graph, but that isn't really emphasised.

-To define graphs, a DSL is available, which makes use of a mutable graph builder object.
+To define graphs, a nice DSL is available, which makes use of a mutable graph builder object.
 Once completed however, graphs are immutable.

 ## scalaz-stream's components